Marc Lamont Hill

 Since his days as a youth in Philadelphia, Dr. Hill has been a social justice activist and organizer.
 He has worked on campaigns to end the death penalty, abolish prisons, and release numerous political prisoners.
 Dr. Hill has also worked in solidarity with human rights movements around the world.
 He is the founder and director of The People’s Education Center in Philadelphia, as well as the owner of Uncle Bobbie’s Coffee & Books.

-Dr. Hill is the author or co-author of six books: the award-winning Beats, Rhymes, and Classroom Life: Hip-Hop Pedagogy and the Politics of Identity; The Classroom and the Cell: Conversations on Black life in America; Nobody: Casualties of America’s War on The Vulnerable from Ferguson to Flint and Beyond; Gentrifier; We Still Here: Pandemic, Policing, Protest, and Possibility; and Except For Palestine: The Limits of Progressive Politics.
-He has also published two edited books: Media, Learning, and Sites of Possibility; and Schooling Hip-Hop: New Directions in Hip-Hop Based Education.
+Dr. Hill is the author or co-author of eight books, including the award-winning Beats, Rhymes, and Classroom Life; Nobody: Casualties of America’s War on The Vulnerable from Ferguson to Flint and Beyond; We Still Here: Pandemic, Policing, Protest, and Possibility; Except For Palestine: The Limits of Progressive Politics; and Schooling Against The Prison.

 Dr. Hill holds a Ph.D. (with distinction) from the University of Pennsylvania.
-His research agenda focuses on the intersections between culture, politics, and education in the United States and the Middle East.
+His current research and writing explore the relationships between race, culture, politics, and education in the United States and the Middle East.

 The War on Youth In the last 50 years, America's youth have been increasingly marginalized in society.
 Hill says we've replaced a language of love, when talking about our youth, with one of blame.
 America has inflicted injunctions on gangs, legislation against baggy pants and attacks on rap music, all leading to the propaganda that today's youth are worse than young generations before them.
 Hill wants to combat the misconceptions plaguing today's youth with an acknowledgement that, as integral to American society's fabric, they are rich with resources rather than social burdens.